ourcodingclub/CC-11-Shiny/README.md

 The subdirectory `Example_App` contains an example Shiny application which can be recreated using the online tutorial.

+The subdirectory `Challenge_Apps` contains examples of apps to be emulated in the tutorial challenge

 `shiny-cheatsheet.pdf` was downloaded from https://www.rstudio.com/wp-content/uploads/2015/02/shiny-cheatsheet.pdf